RuedigerMoeller/reactive-streams-sequenced-proposal/README.md

 # reactive-streams-sequenced-proposal

 ##Motivation
-- request(..) messages become idempotent, which is important for distributed streaming as the original spec's credit-alike flow control creates distributed state (error prone)
+- Subscribtion.request(..) pull messages become idempotent, which is important for distributed streaming as the original spec's credit-alike flow control creates distributed state (error prone)
 - as there is talk back from subscriber to publisher anyway, we can add ACK semantics allowing for guaranteed delivery, storage, retransmission, etc.

+These extension allow for implementing a sequencing wrapper, so strict RS 1.0 streams can be made sequenced for network transfer using an adapter implementation.

+In case of acknowledged/guaranteed delivery or store-and-forward MQ patterns, clients are likely to interact with the sequenced stream API directly.

 Basically adds